fireinrain/github-trending/TrendsHist.md

 ## Html

+* 【2025-01-26】[18F / handbook](https://github.com/18F/handbook) - The home of policies and guidelines that make up TTS
+* 【2025-01-26】[valiantlynx / ollama\-docker](https://github.com/valiantlynx/ollama-docker) - Welcome to the Ollama Docker Compose Setup!
+This project simplifies the deployment of Ollama using Docker Compose, making it easy to run Ollama with all its dependencies in a containerized environment
 * 【2025-01-22】[Born2Root / Fast-Font](https://github.com/Born2Root/Fast-Font) - This font provides faster reading through facilitating the reading process by guiding the eyes through text with artificial fixation points.
 * 【2025-01-22】[OCA / pos](https://github.com/OCA/pos) -
 * 【2025-01-20】[xlang\-ai / Spider2](https://github.com/xlang-ai/Spider2) - Spider 2 0: Evaluating Language Models on Real\-World Enterprise Text\-to\-SQL Workflows